supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/rasterize/README.md

 ### Settings

-- **classes_mapping** — Select classes to rasterize.
+- **Classes** — Select classes to rasterize.
 If no classes are selected, all objects will be preserved.

 ### Example